klhftco/calhacks-viego/README.md

+# CalHacks 2025 Submission

 <div align="center">
   <img src="viego-wallet/public/assets/plesiosaur.png" alt="Save Dinos" width="200"/>
 </div>

-# Save Dinos: A Visa Wallet (CalHacks 2025 Submission)
+# Save Dinos: A Visa Wallet

 Save Dinos is a gamified Visa wallet for students that makes saving and financial education fun.
 Hit goals like skipping takeout or staying on budget to hatch and grow dinos on your island.